 More info: www.reginigloria.net

-At Camargo, Regin will be developing an ongoing artists' book series based on a series of performance walks.
-During his stay, he will document a series of new sketches for performances, as well as create and collect drawings as content for the books.
+At Camargo, Regin developed an ongoing artists' book series based on a series of performance walks.
+During his stay, he documented a series of new sketches for performances, created and collected drawings as content for the books.